How can I use Groupby Agg on multiple columns in PySpark?

 count('assists').alias('count_ast')).show()

-• Calculates the sum of the points column and uses the name sum_pts
+• Calculates the sum of the points column and uses the alias sum_pts.
+This gives the total points contributed by all players within that team.

-• Calculates the mean of the points column and uses the name mean_pts
+• Calculates the mean (average) of the points column and uses the alias mean_pts.
+This reveals the average scoring efficiency for players on that specific team.

 Example: How to Use Groupby Agg On Multiple Columns in PySpark